Find schools that offer these popular programs

 Though positions are projected to be plentiful, the wages for home care aides are generally low.
-In 2015, the median annual wage for home health aides, including home care aides, was $21,920, according to the BLS.
-Home care aides received the highest average incomes in North Dakota and Alaska, with an annual wage of $30,160 for both states in 2015, as per BLS figures.
+In 2017, the median annual wage for home health aides, including home care aides, was $23,210, according to the BLS.
+Home care aides received the highest average incomes in North Dakota and Alaska, with an annual wage of $33,940 and $32,350, respectively, for the states in 2017 as per BLS figures.

 Alternate Career Options